On Post-Selection Inference in A/B Tests: Survey of Existing work

 \subsection{Empirical Bayes}

 Bayesian methods are known to be immune to post-selection bias, by conditioning on the observations \citep{efron2010large,efron2011tweedie,senn2008note,Lu:2016,Deng:2016a}.
-Using notations introduced in Section~\ref{sec:notation}, consider a prior distribution $ \mu\sim \pi $ and the subsequent data-generating process $ \Delta \mid \mu \sim \text{Normal}(\mu, \sigma^2/N). $ We can compute the posterior mean $ \e (\mu|\Delta) $ by the classic Tweedie's formula \citep{efron2011tweedie}.
-To be specific, let $l$ be the marginal log-likelihood of $\Delta$ (with fixed $N$),
+Consider a prior distribution $ \mu\sim \pi $ and the subsequent data-generating process $ \Delta \mid \mu \sim \text{Normal}(\mu, \sigma^2/N). $ We can compute the posterior mean $ \e (\mu|\Delta) $ by the classic Tweedie's formula \citep{efron2011tweedie}.
+To be specific, let $l$ be the marginal log-likelihood of $\Delta$ (with fixed sample size $N$),

 In particular, if $ \mu \sim \textrm{Normal}(0, \tau^2), $ then $ l'(\Delta) $ is a linear function of $\Delta$ with the posterior mean